+In accordance with the latest version of the AMS Master Solicitation for Commodity Procurement - Domestic Programs (MSCP-D) Sections 4A52.225-1a,b,c,d,e,f, and 4A52.225-3, contractors must meet all domestic origin requirements with further clarifications shown below.

-- Commodities delivered pursuant to this Commodity Specification shall have originated from crops that have been 100 percent grown, processed, and packed in the United States, its territories or possessions, the Commonwealth of Puerto Rico, or the Trust Territories of the Pacific Islands, (hereinafter referred to as the United States).
-See the Master Solicitation. - 2.
-If the contractor handles any commodity originating from sources other than the United States, the contractor must have a written plan to segregate the commodity.
+1. Contractors will make all paperwork available to USDA that confirms fruit, vegetable, and nut commodities purchased for USDA food assistance outlets are 100 percent grown in the United States.
+This means that products shall have originated entirely from crops grown, processed, and packed in the United States, its territories or possessions, the Commonwealth of Puerto Rico, or the Trust Territories of the

+Pacific Islands (hereinafter referred to as the United States) in accordance with responsible commercial practices, during the packing season, and from the crop year(s) specified.

+- 2. If the contractor handles any commodity originating from sources other than the United States, the contractor must have a written plan to segregate the commodity.
 This segregation plan will include an identification and record system for all commodities to ensure they are completely segregated and cannot be used to fulfill purchase orders awarded by USDA.
 Such segregation plan must be made available, within 10 days of purchase order award, to representatives of the Agricultural Marketing Service (AMS). - 3.
-The contractor must maintain positive written documentation records evidencing 100 percent domestic origin to the grower level.
-Contractors must also ensure that the documentation provided by any subcontractors demonstrates the same level of traceability.
-The burden of proof of compliance is on the contractor.

-Documentation may include load or warehouse storage receipts for raw product (i.e., bin tags), product blend (formulation) records, product coding explanations, finished product warehousing records, shipping or payment records, or other documentation or evidence that clearly establishes the product's domestic origin.
+The responsibility for compliance is borne by the contractor, regardless of whether the product was processed/packed in their facility or if it originated from other sources (i.e., subcontractors and suppliers).
+If a contractor receives crops or products originating from other sources, it is up to the contractor to obtain proof of domestic origin compliance from those sources. - 4.
+Examples of documentation submitted may include but are not limited to load or warehouse storage receipts for raw product (i.e., bin tags), product blend (formulation) records, product coding explanations, finished product warehousing records, shipping or payment records, or other documentation or evidence that clearly establishes the product's domestic origin. - 5.
+An acceptable domestic origin verification traceback must include the following: - Signed Exhibit 1 Domestic Origin Certification - Table of Contents - Narrative or flow chart explaining the documentation provided - An explanation of the code (Code Breakdown) where applicable - Each page should be numbered and referenced in Table of Contents - All pertinent information should be highlighted on each document - Documentation must be clear and concise and must relate directly to the code or load being traced - Trace information submitted must include the physical location (physical address or GPS coordinates) of the originating field, farm, orchard, or vineyard.
+No PO Boxes are acceptable.

-4. Contractors must provide the domestic origin certification and supporting documentation records to representatives of the AMS, Specialty Crops Program, Specialty Crops Inspection Division (USDA Inspector) when requesting inspection service.
-USDA Inspectors will select and review at least one code for each purchase order to determine compliance with the Agency's domestic origin requirements.
+NOTE: Failure to comply with the above requirements, or any submittals consisting of mass unorganized "data dumps" will not be reviewed by SCI and final statuses will be reported to the Commodity Procurement representative as "Incomplete".

-- 5. Such records must be available for review by the Government in accordance with FAR 52.214-26.
-In the event of an audit, AMS auditors will examine as many codes as is necessary to verify compliance. - 6.
-Self-certifications by contractors and subcontractors will not be accepted. - 7.
-Failure to observe this requirement may lead to suspension or debarment, purchase order termination, and penalties at Title 18, Section 1001 of the U.S. Code concerning falsification of information.
+- 6. Such records must be available for review by the Government in accordance with FAR 52.214-26.
+In the event of an audit, AMS auditors will examine as many codes as is necessary to verify compliance. - 7.
+Self-certifications by contractors and subcontractors will not be accepted.

+8. Failure to observe this requirement may lead to suspension or debarment, purchase order termination, and penalties at Title 18, Section 1001 of the U.S. Code concerning falsification of information.